antixenoinitiative/axiwiki/shipbuildtheory.md

 ## Caustic Sink Launchers
 These are highly recommended for AXCZs and Maelstroms, and not recommended for solo interceptor combat.
 This is because, using [cold mechanics](https://youtu.be/f-2zN0f__HA?t=95), caustic can be easily avoided in solo fights, and the loss of a heatsink is not worth the niche use.

-Shielded ships may also find them extra useful to get rid of caustic without overheating (and the dropped shield from silent-running when doing so).
+Shielded ships may find them extra useful to get rid of caustic without overheating (and the dropped shield from silent-running when doing so).

-## Shield Boosters
-Obviously useless on Cold Orbiters, Bi-Weave hybrids usually run 1-2 while Large Shield Tanks run 6-7.
-Engineering them with Heavy Duty blueprint and Super Capacitors experimental provides the most raw MJ boost.

 ## Xeno Scanners
 Xeno Scanners currently come in three variants: the Xeno Scanner, Enhanced Xeno Scanner, and Pulse Wave Xeno Scanner.